Register for 2022-2023 FULL School Year

 FULL YEAR PSSC information to register below.

 All PSSC courses are taught by experienced professionals using state-of-the-art technology and equipment.
 Our courses give students the foundation and training needed to prepare for post-secondary education and enter emerging, world-market careers.
-Classes are two-and-a-half hours daily and students attend one class and can earn 1.5 credits (1.0 for Third Session) for each semester of successful completion.
+Classes are two-and-a-half hours daily and students attend one class and can earn 1.5 credits (1.0 for Third Session- 2021-2022 school year) for each semester of successful completion.
 Courses offer equivalency credits in math, science, fine arts, health, PE, and English depending on the curriculum.

 PSSC students may also earn credits for off-campus work experiences.
 Best of all, PSSC courses are free!
 Transportation is provided from high schools in Federal Way, Highline, Tukwila, and Tahoma!
 Need credit-retrieval assistance?
 PSSC offers a unique, high school completion program for students who have a proven track record at PSSC but are behind in credits at their neighborhood high school.